learning-zone/javascript-basics/README.md

 #### Q. ***How do you find min and max values without Math functions?***

 You can write functions which loops through an array comparing each value with the lowest value or highest value to find the min and max values.
-Let's create those functions to find min an max values,
+Let us create those functions to find min an max values,
 ```javascript
 var marks = [50, 20, 70, 60, 45, 30];
 function findMin(arr) {